Createdd/Writing/2020/articles/visualizeLayersCNN.md

 ![](../assets/visualizeLayersCNN_2020-10-24-15-54-42.png)

-The images are bigger and and can qickly spot what type you want to inspect in more detail.
+The images are bigger and can quickly spot what type you want to inspect in more detail.
 Especially in a jupyter notebook.
-One word of caution: If you render too many images with too much details in the grid, at some point, your notebook will crash.
+One word of caution: If you render too many images with too many details in the grid, at some point, your notebook will crash.

 ### Features with notebook display